 TEU ratio is calculated by simply dividing the length in feet of the container by Twenty.
 For example, a (20ft x 8ft x 8ft) container will be 1 TEU.
 A (40ft x 8ft x 8ft) container will be 2 TEU (48ft x 8ft x 8ft) the container will be 2.4 TEU.
 TEUs are the standard unit of measuring the carrier capacity.
-Since it's the minimum unit, TEUs can be converted to other container dimensions.
+Since it's the minimum unit, TEUs can be converted to other dimensions for measurement purposes.

 Difference between TEU and FEU